 - Learning – Since you are the only person that can ultimately determine your beliefs (and your mental/emotional health) learning truth is about the only way to really make a difference.
 Remain curious, fascinated, excited about new ideas.
 As you learn, you form your beliefs.
 As we have learned, your mind makes your beliefs real in your life (including your health).

 - Choice – You, and only you, can choose what you believe.
 You are responsible for your beliefs and resulting actions.
-The consequences of your actions are not determined but choosing what you feel is right always wins.
+The consequences of your actions cannot always be determined but choosing what you feel is right always wins.
 The power of choice is a great gift.
 True freedom is experienced even in the worst of circumstances, even when it feels like everything else has been taken away, for those who realize that they can choose what they believe and how they act despite all impinging circumstances.
 Strong mental and emotional health ensues for those who choose to follow their beliefs.

 - Balance – Balance is also a central principle of life.
 All of your cells strive to maintain chemical balance.
 When something living is knocked out of balance, it will always attempt to come back into balance.
 This is how you can tell if something is alive, whether it be a cell, an organ, an organism, a person, a society, an economy, an ecology, a corporation.
 If something gets out of balance (checkbook, excess or deficiency of one thing or another), a living organism will strive to bring it back into balance.
 Balance is certainly a sign of strong mental emotional health.